Project-Be-Better/learning-cpp/README.md

 Reshu, if you are reading this, Thank you for motivating me and being the light of my life.
 (This is a bonus for you if you ever read this repo :)

-Dare enough to be a fool today so that I can be a self-chiselled genius of tomorrow<br>
+Dare enough to be a fool today so that I can be a self-chiseled genius tomorrow<br>
 BR<br>
 Sree